GGolbik/LaTeXBookTemplate/README.md

 The main document is **main.tex**.

+## One-/Two-sided

+The document style from one-sided to two-sided can be set by the property of **documentclass** in [main.tex](https://github.com/GGerry/GGLaTeXBookTemplate/blob/master/main.tex) line 6

 ## Language Support

-The language can be set in [congig/config.tex](https://github.com/GGerry/GGLaTeXBookTemplate/blob/master/config/config.tex) line 19
+The language can be set in [congig/config.tex](https://github.com/GGerry/GGLaTeXBookTemplate/blob/master/config/config.tex) line 17

 ### Sections